loosenthedark/brew-barberista-landing-page/README.md

   2) By clicking the blue 'CONTACT' call-to-action `button` located at the foot of the [off-canvas `.navbar-nav` navigation menu](#off-canvas-navigation-menu)
   3) By clicking the gold-coloured 'BOOK NOW' CTA button located at the foot of the second [`section#more-info > div`](#more-info-section) on tablet and desktop

-As outlined previously, the choice of a bright shade of cyan as the `background-color` for this area was inspired by the actual coat of paint used on [the facade of Brew Barberista's physical premises](https://www.facebook.com/photo/?fbid=190590879506085&set=a.190590812839425) in D5.
+As outlined previously, the choice of a bright shade of cyan as the `background-color` for this area was inspired by the actual coat of paint used on [the facade of Brew Barberista's physical premises](https://www.facebook.com/photo/?fbid=190590879506085&set=a.190590812839425) in D5 (_cf._ device mockups `footer` screenshots at the bottom of this `README` document).
 </details>

 - #### Dynamic 'back-to-top' button (on page scroll):